Safety and Security

 THREAT AND VULNERABILITY ASSESSMENT

-If you have never ordered a threat and vulnerability assessment or if your last one is more than a few years old or if the structure and/or purpose of the facility has changed, it’s worthwhile to update it.
+If you have never ordered a threat assessment and vulnerability assessment or if your last one is more than a few years old or if the structure and/or purpose of the facility has changed, it’s worthwhile to update it.
 Just what can you expect to be included in this assessment?
 At Security Strategies Today, we take a look at all aspects of security, including

 - Crisis management and business continuity plans